Tera-Shiraneko/abnormality-tester/Readme.md

 ---

 ## Interface Command
-- Type `/8 abnormalitytester` to enable or disable the module and set up stacks and duration.
+- Type `/8 abconfig` to set up the stacks and duration via an range slider.

 ---